TheRenegadeCoder/sample-programs-website/docs/projects/baklava/julia/index.md

 {% endraw %}

-Baklava in Julia was written by:
+[Baklava](https://sampleprograms.io/projects/baklava) in [Julia](https://sampleprograms.io/languages/julia) was written by:

+- Jeremy Grifski
 - germmand

-- Jeremy Grifski
+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Mar 27 2019 14:00:36.
 The solution was first committed on Oct 04 2018 17:07:58.
 As a result, documentation below may be outdated.